-A team of scientists just demonstrated something that might shock you: Mercury, not Venus, is the closest planet to Earth on average.
+A team of scientists demonstrated something back in 2019 that might shock you: Mercury, not Venus, is the closest planet to Earth on average.

 Our misconceptions about how close the planets are to one another comes from the way we usually estimate the distances to other planets.
 Normally, we calculate the average distance from the planet to the Sun.
 The Earth’s average distance is 1 astronomical unit (AU), while Venus’ is around 0.72 AU.
 If you subtract one from the other, you calculate the average distance from Earth to Venus as 0.28 AU, the smallest distance for any pair of planets.

 But a trio of researchers realised that this isn’t an accurate way to calculate the distances to planets.
 After all, Earth spends just as much time on the opposite side of its orbit from Venus, placing it 1.72 AU away.
 One must instead average the distance between every point along one planet’s orbit and every point along the other planet’s orbit.
 The researchers ran a simulation based on two assumptions: that the planets’ orbits were approximately circular, and that their orbits weren’t at an angle relative to one another.